-Instead of gluing on a cover, for a hardcover book the bookblock is attached to a premade case.
+Instead of gluing on a cover as is done for a paperback, for a hardcover book the bookblock is attached to a premade case.
 Here’s how they do it in three steps:

 - Three pieces of stiff board, called binder’s board, are covered with something, like paper, cloth, cloth treated so that it can be printed like paper, leather, or anything else you can cover the boards with.